The Waldo Moment: Reception

 The episode aired on Channel 4 at 10 p.m. on 25 February 2013, and was watched by 1.28 million viewers, according to 7-day data from BARB.
 In contrast to previous episodes, it drew poor critical reviews at the time of broadcast.
 On the review aggregator website Rotten Tomatoes, it holds an approval rating of 50% based on 16 reviews, with an average rating of 6.00/10.
 The website's critics consensus reads: "'The Waldo Moment' aims for sharp political commentary, but comes off as uninspired as the obnoxious cartoon that runs for office."
 It was considered to be the weakest episode to date by Yoshida and the weakest of the series by Parker and Richard Edwards of GamesRadar+, though Luke Owen of Flickering Myth found it to be the "best and most ambitious" of the series.
 "The Waldo Moment" garnered ratings of four out of five stars in The Arts Desk, 3.5 out of five stars in GamesRadar+, three out of five stars in HuffPost and The Telegraph, and a C+ rating in The A.V.
 Club.

 The characters of Jamie and Waldo received mixed reviews.
 David Sims of The A.V.
 Club criticised the "frustratingly vague" motivations of Jamie's character, who was "poorly sketched out".
 Sims further reviewed that Waldo failed to be funny or to make meaningful comments.
 Edwards also criticised Waldo's dialogue and called him "too two-dimensional".
 He did, however, laud Waldo's virtual appearance and interactivity as a "fantastic premise" which was "brilliantly executed".
 Lisa-Marie Ferla of The Arts Desk praised the "perfectly-pitched comedy" in Waldo's speech on the student-organised panel.

 The writing was poorly received, with Parker describing it as "unfocused".
 Edwards found the storyline to be predictable and filled with tropes and Parker wrote that the characterisation in the episode was "riddled with stereotypes".
-Owen criticised that conclusions to the relationship of Gwendolyn and Jamie were "merely afterthoughts".
+Owen criticised that conclusions to the relationship of Gwendolyn and Jamie was "merely (an) afterthought".
 Sims criticised the American think-tank meeting as "the laziest kind of spoofery" and Edwards concurred, calling it "totally unconvincing".
 However, in praise of the writing, Yoshida, Ferla and Owen believed the episode's storyline to be plausible.

 The ending was widely criticised.
 Lambie described it as "sudden" and "on-the-nose", Sims opined that it was "ludicrous", and Jeffery and Davies called it "half-baked" and "hammy", respectively.
 Lambie believed that the episode's message was clear halfway through; contrastingly, Edwards found the message to be unclear throughout.
 Owen found the episode to "cram in too much story", saying that its final quarter was paced too quickly.

 Episode rankings

 Various critics have authored rankings of Black Mirror episodes by quality.
-Lambie commented in 2017 that: "You'll find no critical ranking of episodes the same, but they almost without exception share one thing in common: The Waldo Moment always comes in dead last."
 Of critics who rated the 23 instalments in the series, "The Waldo Moment" was ranked as follows: